-He pushed me toward the desk, and my torso fell onto it.
-I rose slowly as he walked back around his desk shrugging back into the fit of his suit.
+He pushed me, and my torso fell across the desk.
+I rose as he walked back to his chair shrugging back into the fit of his suit.
 He turned and glared at me.
 “We’re sending you home first.
 Then we will bring you back tomorrow at first light to administer a proper and severe punishment.”
 He turned to the militiamen.
 “See to it that this one is returned home to roost.”

 “To roost, Supreme Mayor?” one of them said.

 “To roost,” the Supreme Mayor repeated.
-He sat down, leaned back and laughed.
-It grew into a guffaw by the time the militiamen had taken me back into the little room.
+He sat down, leaned back, and laughed.
+It grew into a guffaw by the time the militiamen had marched me into the little room.

 “Home to roost!”
-The Supreme Mayor laughed as the little room closed behind me.
+The Supreme Mayor continued laughing as the little room closed behind me.

 It jiggled as though it moved downward.
-Stopping, part of the wall slid into itself leaving an opening in the opposite wall.
-They marched me down the hall and stopped by a knob protruding from the white wall.
+Stopping, part of the wall slid into itself leaving an opening.
+They marched me down a hall and stopped by a knob sticking out from the white wall.

 I jerked my head to either side.
 “Wait.
 This isn’t the ground floor.
 I know what this room is.
-I know what you are about to do.”
+I know what you’re about to do.”

-One militiaman pushed the knob and a door formed and opened to the left, and the area inside the perimeter retracted into the left wall.
+One militiaman shoved the same knob to the left, and the area inside the perimeter retracted into the left wall.
 They shoved me inside, and the door closed behind me.
 I ran to it.
-A window appeared and I watched as they laughed.
+A window appeared, and I watched as they laughed.

 “Let me out of here!”
-I pounded the door.
+I banged on the door.
 “I know about this room.
-Now, let me out.
 The Supreme Mayor said I was to go home to my husband … my Zosma.
 Let me out!”
 I shut my eyes and cried.
 “Someone, help me.
 Please!”

 A bright, orange light filled the room.

 “Here it comes.
 I am finished!”
 I shielded my eyes with my hands and waited.
-The expected warmth consumed my body forcing me to pant as my mouth dried up.
-The temperature rose to an intolerable level.
+As expected, my body heated up forcing me to pant as my mouth felt as dry as hot sand.
+The temperature rose to an unbearable level.
 I looked at my tattered dress.
 It turned brown, then black.
-I felt my body was about to explode into flames.
+My body seemed ready to explode in flames.
 I screamed.

 Click HERE to return to the top.